-- Change service provider retainers to service or project-based fees.
+- Terminate any service retainers or project-based fees.

 - Bring external services like bookkeeping and payroll in-house.

-Then look for any expenses that can be renegotiated?
+Then look for any expenses that you can renegotiate.

-Resource: For a few good tips on effective negotiation I recommend reading Chris Voss’s book “Never Split the Difference”
+Resource: For a few helpful tips on effective negotiation, I recommend reading Chris Voss’s book “Never Split the Difference.”

-Action: Make phone calls to negotiate potential savings, renegotiate existing agreements, ask questions and be persistent!
+Action: Visit or make phone calls to negotiate potential savings, renegotiate existing agreements, ask questions and be persistent!

-After completing this step update the Step 1 Cash Flow Summary with the savings.
+After completing this step update the Cash Flow Summary with the savings.

 Step 3: Cutting Staff Costs

-One option is to do this exercise without considering the actual incumbents.
+Do this staff analysis without considering the actual incumbents to overcome the issue of personal relationships.
 Approach it as an exercise of rethinking the business structure.
-Draw up a new organisation chart.
+Draw up a revised organisational chart.
 Analyse every role and define the deliverables or accountability for each position.

-Do some quick research on the market pay rates for people in these positions (taking into consideration factors like the location, the size of the business, unemployment in the area and the required deliverables).
+Do some quick research on the market pay rates for people in these positions (consider factors like the location, the size of the business, unemployment in the area and the required deliverables).

 - Are there options to automate?

-- What are the alternatives to getting the same deliverables?
+- What are the alternatives for getting the required deliverables?

 - Is the function executed in the most optimum way?